 After articulating my views on agile in my previous blog, the next step is to cover the most famous agile framework in practice across the industry – Scrum.
 If you want to get a quick insight into Scrum, you should read The Scrum Guide authored by the creators themselves.
 There are numerous books and online material available to cater to your specific interests.
 This blog is only my mental model of Scrum.

 Where did the term scrum come from?
-Rugby – scrum (short for scrummage) is a method of restarting play in rugby that involves players packing closely together with their heads down and attempting to gain possession of the ball.
+Rugby – A scrum (short for scrummage) is a method of restarting play in rugby that involves players packing closely together with their heads down and attempting to gain possession of the ball.
 It was first used in software development context by Hirotaka Takeuchi and Ikujiro Nonaka in their 1986 HBR paper “The New New Product Development Game”.
 Rugby is team sport and success can be achieved only when all the players perform in unison.
 Teamwork is essential for software development to succeed too.

 Who developed Scrum for software development?
 Ken Schwaber and Jeff Sutherland.
 They were among the 17 original signatories of the Agile Manifesto in Feb 2001.